-Content gap analysis (CGA) should be an integral part of your content marketing strategy.
+Content gap analysis (CGA) should be integral to your content marketing strategy.
 Why?
 It’s useful for spotting potential topics, keywords or even article layouts and headings that your content may be missing.
-This will help you to provide more useful content for your website visitors, as well as helping you get ahead of the competition.
+This will help you to provide more helpful content for your website visitors, as well as help you get ahead of the competition.

-In this article, we’re going to be delving deeper into the world of content gap analysis, so you can use it to your advantage.
+In this article, we will be delving deeper into the world of content gap analysis so that you can use it to your advantage.

 What is content gap analysis in SEO?

 Content gap analysis does exactly what it says on the tin.
 This content marketing strategy involves comparing your content to similar well-performing articles or landing pages and analysing what’s missing.
 This is also a key component of competitor analysis (we discuss this in more detail here).

 There are a whole host of tools you can use to carry out a content gap analysis, but one of the simplest ways to look at the pages that are ranking on the first page of Google’s SERPs.
 You can compare factors such as:

 - Content length